-Though Nirmala’s family belongs to a marginalised community and her parents have only basic education, they send Nirmala and her siblings to school.
+Nirmala, a 17-year-old girl, lives in Sindhuli district, Nepal.
+There are 6 members in her family, making a living primarily through agriculture.
+Her family belongs to a Dalit community who are considered untouchable.
+They are deprived of even basic facilities, her parents only had basic education, but they managed to send Nirmala and her siblings to school.
 Nirmala continued her education by staying in the home of her married sister.
 Currently, she is studying in grade 11 at a secondary school in Sindhuli.

-Disaster risk reduction training
+Empowerment through disaster risk reduction training

 “I enjoy watching my juniors having fun while playing DRR games.
-In this game we give them 3 different colours and ask them to recognise danger and safety based on colour.
+In this game, we give them 3 different colours and ask them to recognise danger and safety based on colour.
 We also give prizes to the fastest children.
 They feel so happy receiving a prize and enjoy the game.
 We are organising different types of extracurricular activities based on the classes and age.
 Similarly, we also conduct musical chair games with younger children.
-Children learn by playing,” shared Nirmala.
+Children prefer to learn by playing,” shared Nirmala.

-Action to reduce risks
+Taking action to reduce risks

 She is also involved as an enumerator for a Multi-Hazard Risk Assessment (MHRA) for 9 schools.
 MHRA is a mobile application for multi-hazard risk assessment of schools that was developed by the Gender Responsive School and Community Safety Initiative.
 She received training to use the apps.
-She said, “The training equipped me with technology and provided me the practical knowledge to collect information about the schools that are safe or at risk of disaster.
+She said: “The training equipped me with technology and provided me the practical knowledge to collect information about the schools that are safe or at risk of disaster.
 I have gathered and uploaded information about 8 schools in the app.
 This has built my self-confidence a lot.”

-Nirmala has become an actor in her community.
-She has been an active ambassador for disaster management and preparedness along with safe schools and gender issues.
-“I am so grateful for every opportunity that I have received from Plan International Nepal.
-The trainings and different platforms that I have been participating in have helped me to present myself confidently.
-Now I can speak nicely and convincingly.
-Hence, I am able to convey my points to different audiences.
+Nirmala has become an active agent of change in her community.
+She has been an ambassador for disaster management and preparedness along with safe schools and gender issues.
+“The trainings and different platforms that I have been participating in have helped me to present myself confidently.
+Now I can proudly speak up and I am able to convey my points to different audiences.
 I think positively now and see opportunities to do something for change despite contexts.
-I aspire to work on the impacts of reduction on my community’s children especially girls so that I can contribute to my society.
-It is also a way of giving back to the society that I have received,” says Nirmala.
+I aspire to work on the impacts of disaster risk reduction on my community’s children, especially girls, so that I can contribute to my society.
+It is also a way of giving back for what I have received.” says Nirmala.